napkyns/toolbox/src/ApiService/README.md

 ## Config

-You may set config variables by passing them into the constructor of the ApiService or by setting them in your .env(.environment) files.
+You may set config variables by passing them into the constructor of the ApiService or by setting them in your Vue .env file(s).
 The constructor config object will take precedent.

 | Config Key | Env Key | Required | Description | Default |
 | --- | --- | :---: | --- | --- |